 I graduated college in 2005 with a diploma, my 193,845-mile Chevy Cavalier, $2,000 in the bank, and approximately $36,000 in student debt.
 The $2,000 was saved from four years of working at a minimum wage job, two years of Saturday morning Amish market runs, various summer jobs, and graduation party gifts.

-Living Like a College Student on a Salary
+Strategy #1: I Continued to Live Like a College Student, on a Salary

 Two weeks after graduating college, I started work as an International Sales and Marketing Specialist at $40,000 a year.
 The job was in my college town, and perhaps that is why it was so easy for me to continue to live as a college student.
 I found a roommate who was in her senior year at college.
 Her parents were renting her an apartment in town instead of living on campus.